gapan/sbobuild/README.md

 * Notice the `metagen` script.
 You have to put it in there.
 Everything else are directories.

-* Edit the paths to `storagedir_src`, `storagedir_pkg`, `logdir` at the top of the *sbobuild* script accordingly.
+* Edit the paths to `storagedir_src`, `storagedir_pkg`, `logdir` in the *sbobuild.conf* file accordingly.
 In this example it could be something like:

 ```
-storagedir_src = '/home/george/salix/sbo/repo/%s/source' % arch
+storagedir_src=/home/george/salix/sbo/repo/%s/source
-storagedir_pkg = '/home/george/salix/sbo/repo/%s/pkg' % arch
+storagedir_pkg=/home/george/salix/sbo/repo/%s/pkg
-logdir = '/home/george/salix/sbo/repo/%s/log' % arch
+logdir=/home/george/salix/sbo/repo/%s/log
 ```

 which also accomodates for both i486 and x86_64 repositories.
+Put "%s" where you want to replace with "i486" and "x86_64", respectively as in the above example.

 * Fire up sbobuild and provide it with a list of SlackBuilds to build: